 'The programme you delivered was quite frankly amazing and at times emotional.'

-Over the project’s duration, seven musicians including Dave Kane, Chris Sharkey, Corey Mwamba, Alice Zawadzki, Joost Hendrickx, Oliver Dover, TESTAMENT and Richard Ormrod delivered over 20 sessions in each school, introducing the participants to a range of musical styles and music-making approaches with each musician creating a piece of musical composition with the participants.
+Over both editions of the project, participants have worked with numerous artists including Dave Kane, Chris Sharkey, Corey Mwamba, Alice Zawadzki, Joost Hendrickx, Oliver Dover, TESTAMENT, Emily Levy, Soewto Kinch and Richard Ormrod, introducing the participants to a range of musical styles and music-making approaches with each musician creating a piece of musical composition with the participants.

 'This work develops educational needs on a deep level.
 For that moment in a group setting, each student is listened to, and able to contribute; they interact with each other and with new people, and that is a fundamental social skill that is difficult to learn in formalised, academic session' (Artist)